allmonday/resolver-vs-graphql/README-en.md

 This means that once a field is provided, its basic structure is restricted and cannot be easily adjusted.
 Otherwise, all queries need to be audited to confirm the situation.

 Due to the flexibility of GraphQL, different teams use it in different ways.
-Some people construct back - end - friendly schemas based on the ER model, as in our demo.
-Others construct front - end - friendly schemas by integrating many post - processing processes based on the front - end view model.
+Some people construct backend - friendly schemas based on the ER model, as in our demo.
+Others construct frontend - friendly schemas by integrating many post - processing processes based on the frontend view model.
 However, because GraphQL lacks a powerful post - processing ability, these two approaches cannot be combined.

 **Summary**: Due to the lack of a good post - processing method, GraphQL schema design is caught in a dilemma between prioritizing the ER model and the view model.

 Generally, the GraphQL schemas provided by platforms follow the former approach, i.e., they are designed in a way that is close to the ER model.
-The process of converting to front - end view data is left to the querying party.
+The process of converting to frontend view data is left to the querying party.

-In the Resolver pattern, since the view model consumed by the front - end is actually maintained on the back - end, developers clearly know how the fields are being used.
+In the Resolver pattern, since the view model consumed by the frontend is actually maintained on the backend, developers clearly know how the fields are being used.

 Thanks to the multiple entry points of RESTful and the good inheritance and extension mechanisms, adjustments to each interface will not affect other interfaces.